 Hackney and Victoria Park

-This family-run dumpling and sake house prides itself on the freshness of its house-made dumplings, and there's always a few interesting specials to look out for.
+This family-run dumpling and sake house prides itself on the freshness of its house-made dumplings, and there are always a few interesting specials to look out for.
 But the classic, always-on Prawn Har Gau are just plump and gorgeous and unmissable.

 Ognisko